UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch9.md

 is provided so that it becomes the root compile unit.

 >[!IMPORTANT]
-> It is important to note that when using the DIBuilder it must be "finalized" inorder to resolve internal
+> It is important to note that when using the DIBuilder it must be "finalized" in order to resolve internal
 > forward references in the debug metadata.
 The exact details of this aren't generally relevant, just
 > remember that somewhere after generating all code and debug information to call the
 > [Finish](xref:Llvm.NET.DebugInfo.DebugInfoBuilder.Finish(Llvm.NET.DebugInfo.DISubProgram))